-OTHER ETHICS ISSUES A mechanism (Ombudsperson scheme or other Point of Registration and related SOP) to be available internally and externally to allow R&D PIs and other stakeholders to raise additional ethics concerns The Point of Registration constitutes a separate task of the Ethics Management WP and is fully functional and available under www.HBP-PORE.eu .
-OTHER ETHICS ISSUES management support for the ethical dimensions of HBP and to make clear OTHER ETHICS ISSUES inventory (Map) of the types of ethical issues to be addressed (in relation to the H2020 ethics framework) and the corresponding approaches foreseen (research, EAB, local/national approvals); this The Ethics Map provides the general overview of the ethical and social issues.
+OTHER ETHICS ISSUES A mechanism (Ombudsperson scheme or other Point of Registration and related SOP) to be available internally and externally to allow R&D PIs and other stakeholders to raise additional ethics concerns The Ombudsperson is described at the beginning of this FPA in section 2.5.1.3.10 of this FPA.
+The Point of Registration constitutes a separate task of the Ethics Management WP and is fully functional and available under www.HBP-PORE.eu .
+OTHER ETHICS ISSUES management support for the ethical dimensions of HBP and to make clear The creation of the role of the Ethics Manager and the development of the Ethics Management WP within SP12 has provided the focal point where the various ethics management activities come together.
+Furthermore, this FPA document defines the role of an Ethics Director (section 2.5.1.3.3) who will be elected by the EAB and who will be a member of the Directorate, thus ensuring the presence of ethics on all key HBP decisions.
+OTHER ETHICS ISSUES inventory (Map) of the types of ethical issues to be addressed (in relation to the H2020 ethics framework) and the corresponding approaches foreseen (research, EAB, local/national approvals); this The Ethics Map was developed and is maintained by the Ethics Management WP.
+It is a living document that contains key issues raised by internal and external stakeholders and links to specific action plans that allow addressing these issues.
+The current version of the Ethics Map is included in section 2.5.1.5.1 of this FPA document.
+The Ethics Map provides the general overview of the ethical and social issues.
 It is linked to the Ethics Registry which is the document where the Ethics Compliance team collects all IRB approvals and other relevant documents that indicate how particular issues are addressed.
 The actual documents, such as research protocols or IRB approval documents are held on a secure server and linked to the ethics registry.
 OTHER ETHICS ISSUES version of the FPA Action Plan (and, The EAB was involved in the development of the FPA and provided input to the Board on how to deal with ethical issues in the HBP.
 Minutes of the EAB meetings in Paris (June 2015) and Madrid (September 2015) demonstrate that the EAB discussed the FPA, in particular the ethics section and questions of future governance.